 Limes, in a way similar to lemons can be dried and preserved (black limes), which then employed as a condiment in the Omani and Persian cuisine.

-Lime juice is very acidic and has 1.8-2.0 pH.
-In some sensitive people, its sour, acidic juice may sometimes elicit burning sensation if come in contact with mouth, tongue, and lip ulcers.
+Lime juice is very acidic and has a 1.8-2.0 pH.
+In some sensitive people, its sour, acidic juice may sometimes elicit a burning sensation if comes in contact with the mouth, tongue, and lip ulcers.
 Also, if taken in large amounts, may exacerbate acid-peptic disease and stomach ulcer conditions.
 (Medical disclaimer).

 Further reading and Resources:

 Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.

 JN-The Journal of nutrition- The Hypoglycemic Effects of Hesperidin and Naringin Are Partly Mediated by Hepatic Glucose-Regulating Enzymes in C57BL/KsJ-db/db Mice.